AndrewTapp/solaredgeoptimizers/README.md

 **📖 [Technical documentation (Wiki)](https://github.com/AndrewTapp/solaredgeoptimizers/wiki)** — architecture, data flow, sensors reference, troubleshooting, and more.

-## Upgrading from a version prior to v2.3.4:
+## Upgrading from an earlier version

+If you are on a version prior to v2.4.0 (or want a clean registry after any upgrade), the steps below ensure entities and devices are recreated correctly:

 1. **Update the integration via HACS** so the new code (including cleanup) is installed.
 2. **Restart Home Assistant** (optional but recommended).